 After a pleasant browse around Watlington's delis and shops, take the Watlington Town Walk to find your way around the history and highlights of this ancient settlement.
 Sightings of the 'ghostly monks' are not guaranteed.

 The Chiltern countryside beckons on all sides.
 Follow any of the country walks and cycle rides on Watlington’s tourist information website to get out and explore.
 Walk 2 is a 7-mile circular walk to Cookley Green and Swyncombe – noted for its lovely and isolated church.
 Walk 3 is a short (4½ miles) but strenuous walk, which gives outstanding views over the Thames Valley and South Oxfordshire.
 Walk 4 is a level walk through villages and hamlets to the north and west of Watlington, including Lewknor, Pyrton and South Weston.
-There is an optional diversion to the beautiful village of Cuxham, with its Saxon Church.
-The Christmas Common Cycle Ride is a 17-mile pleasant and undemanding cycle ride, with on and off road sections.
+The Christmas Common Cycle Ride is a 17-mile pleasant route with on and off road sections.

 Nuffield Place – 6 miles from Watlington.
 The home of Lord Nuffield, William Morris of Morris Motors, who rose from humble beginnings to be the richest man in England.
 He and his wife were both of frugal mindset.
 A former seamstress at Oxford's Elliston & Cavell department store, Lady Nuffield continued to make their maids' uniforms herself.